Ten Years Anniversary (Part 2 of 2)

 2. Or ~ would you stay entirely in your remit, never does the extra mile.
 Let everyone else remain frustrated by your’s (involuntary) mess?
 No remorse?
 No regret?

 You are free to ignore duties and/or obligations.
-But you cannot ignore the repercussions.
-Even if either route(s) carry the same impact or the same (negative) outcome , you’d still compare them anyhow, by pure impulse to see if there is even remotely a minute difference.
+But you cannot ignore the repercussions and future states.
+Even if neither our actions “matter”, we’d still compare anyhow, by pure impulse, to see if there is even remotely a minute difference.

 Cost vs benefit, Risk vs rewards, SWOT analysis ~ we conduct these autonomously in the background.
-“I wanted to be not as extreme as this.
-But somewhere along this.
-I wanted to be as XYZ, but somewhere along the spectrum of ABC.”
+“I wanted to be not as extreme as “this”.
+But somewhere along “those”.
+I wanted to be as “XYZ”, but somewhere along the spectrum of “ABC”.”

 TLDR comparison is inevitable.
 Subconsciously more so than our own denials.
 Even if you go all out alone.
 You – your own past, is what you’d use as comparison.